sori424/runLLM/README.md

 3. Docker build (Can be omitted, no need to push to the harbor, just using runai submit: e.g., submit -i ubuntu)

-`docker ps` to check whether you installed docker app
+cf. `docker ps` to check whether you installed docker app

 Build a docker image on your local disk.